Detailed Septic Video Inspections In Middletown, NY

-United Sewer & Drain Service Corp is committed to providing our customers with quick and affordable video inspections of their septic and sewer system.
+United Sewer & Septic is committed to providing our customers with quick and affordable video inspections of their septic and sewer system.
 Line blockages and other sewer pipe damage is easy to diagnose when we can see inside of the pipe line with our cameras.
 A sewer pipe camera is a long fiber optic cable attached to a head that houses the video capturing unit.
 The camera will send back an image of what it sees to a monitor that it is connected to and can record the video as well for further analysis.

 The camera and cable are small and can fit into almost all commercial and residential pipelines.
 As the camera goes down the drain, the distance it travels is recorded, allowing our technicians to determine exactly where they need to do their work.